The BelongsToMany Association

 Sequelize will generate foreign keys automatically based on the names of your associations.
 It is the name of your association + the name of the attribute the association is pointing to (which defaults to the primary key).

-In the example above, the foreign keys would be likerId and likedTootId, because the associations are called likedToots and likers, and the primary keys referenced by the foreign keys are both called id.
+and the primary keys referenced by the foreign keys are both called id

 class Person extends Model<InferAttributes<Person>, InferCreationAttributes<Person>> {